-- HSG: Hysterosalpingography.
+- SG: Hysterosalpingography.
 HSG tests evaluate female fertility according to the shape of the uterus and Fallopian tubes.

 - ICI: Intra-Cervical Insemination.
 Also known as home insemination, ICI involves placing the sperm near the cervix and can be done at home without the assistance of a physician.

-- ICI-ready: Unwashed sperm that is suitable for the home insemination (ICI) procedures.
-ICI-ready sperm is not for for clinical procedures like IUI and IVF.
+- ICI-ready: Unwashed sperm suitable for home insemination (ICI) procedures.
+ICI-ready sperm is not for clinical procedures like IUI and IVF.

 - ICSI: Intra-cytoplasmic Sperm Injection.
-A single sperm is selected and injected directly into the center of the egg.
+A single sperm is selected and injected directly into the centre of the egg.